mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 <!-- Using these two techniques, we are able to successfully optimize Equation \eqref{eq: opt} and find tokens that are dissimilar with the goal class yet still generate planes, resulting in the adver.
 In this case we find the adversarial prompt . -->
 <!-- Below we visualize each of the individual tokens in the prompt, none of the individual tokens relate to planes but the entire prompt generates images of planes. -->

 {% include gallery id="gallery_individual" layout="half" caption="Images generated from DALLE-2 using the individual tokens from the adversarial prompt.
-The first four images use the individual tokens ``pegasus``, ``yorkshire``, ``wwii``, and ``taken``. " %}
+The four images use the tokens ``pegasus``, ``yorkshire``, ``wwii``, and ``taken`` respectively. " %}

-> In some cases, adversarial prompts can transfer between models.
+> Adversarial prompts can transfer between models.
 Even though we attacked a [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5) model to get the adversarial prompt used in this blog post, the same prompt actually **generalizes** to DALLE-2!
 This indicates that limiting API access is not a sufficient defense.

 For more details on our framework and text-to-image adversarial prompt examples, see our [paper](https://arxiv.org/abs/2302.04237).